 Washington and Oregon share similar EPR frameworks but have independent fee schedules.
 Washington's rates are being finalized separately by its designated PRO.
 Packgine will model Washington fees as soon as official rates are published.

 Yes.
-Packgine allows producers to pre-map their packaging data to anticipated Washington requirements, model potential fee exposure, and prepare registration documentation ahead of the July 2026 deadline.
+Packgine allows producers to pre-map their packaging data to anticipated Washington requirements, model potential fee exposure, and prepare registration documentation ahead of the January 1, 2026 PRO membership, March 1, 2026 PRO registration, and April 1 annual producer registration deadlines.

 Content reviewed by Kevin Kai Wong, Managing Partner at gCurv Technologies